 How do you determine when the heat gets turned off and the AC turned on?

-For more information on when we do the switch over, click here.
+This document contains more information about when we do the switch over.

 Why aren't all of the residence halls air conditioned?

 Sweating in your room on a hot August day does make you wonder how could any building be designed and built without AC.
 Up until the mid-70s almost all of the residence halls on campus were not air conditioned, nor was it considered a ‘must have’.

 While the university has made strides in retrofitting older buildings with air conditioning such as Bryan Complex, Old Dominion, Yates, Barrett, Chandler, and DuPont, there are several factors that influence our ability to retroactively install AC: